neuralmagic/sparseml/user-guide/modifiers.md

 #### SetWeightDecayModifier

-The `SetWeightDecayModifier` sets the weight decay (L2 penalty) for the optimizer to a specific value.
+`SetWeightDecayModifier` sets the weight decay (L2 penalty) for the optimizer to a specific value.

 Parameters: